 You also have the opportunity of adding a book:

 The one thing that helps me sleep at night is snuggling up in bed and reading for pleasure.
 I’m not focused on the tasks that I need to do or running back over the day just gone.
 Bedtime reading really is a powerful tool that helps us all to escape to another world.

 Do you have any tips to share to encourage reluctant readers?

-Our recommended reads for bedtime have been lovingly selected by our staff and volunteers, many of whom are parents themselves.
+Their recommended reads for bedtime have been lovingly selected by their staff and volunteers, many of whom are parents themselves.

-If you’d like to find out more about our work with children and adults then you can visit us at www.thereader.org.uk
+If you’d like to find out more about their work with children and adults then you can visit them at www.thereader.org.uk